JJCoding01/FEmethods/docs/source/index.rst

 derived for a particular case.

     .. note::

-        This module (and documentation) are currently a work-in-progress.
+        This package is currently a work-in-progress.
-        The documentation in particular is not comprehensive.

 .. toctree::
    :maxdepth: 2